 Step 2: Library staff will email or call to let you know what day to expect the book to arrive from Amazon or let you know if it is not available.
-Please contact us at email@example.com if you don’t receive your book on the day estimated.
+Please contact us at: firstname.lastname@example.org if you don’t receive your book on the day estimated.
 Please Note: We are currently experiencing delays with Amazon shipping our orders.
 We will send you an estimated delivery date once we place you order with Amazon.

 Step 4: You will be asked to complete a short survey which allows us to track patron satisfactory level with the program.

 Zip Books is a statewide project of the California State Library and NorthNet.
 The Project is funded in whole or in part by the U.S. Institute of Museum and Library Services under the provisions of the California Library Services Act.
 Zip Books is administered in California by the State Librarian.

 All of Marin is reading this book, and we have lots of events happing around the book throughout Marin, so join the experience and learn some history along the way.